fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 * Amazon Kinesis Firehose: A service enabling you to load massive volumes of streaming data into AWS
 * Amazon Kinesis Streams: A service enabling you to build custom applications for more complex analysis of streaming data in real time
 * Amazon Kinesis Analytics: A service enabling you to easily analyze streaming data real time with standard SQL
+* Kinesis is used for processing not storage

 ## VPC